 It’s a fair assumption that integrating PR and marketing is a good way to achieve long-term business results.
-“The opportunity is so great, it would be naïve of us not to recognize the importance of integrated communications and marketing,” says consultant Matt Gonring, a former VP, communications, Jackson National Life, a financial services firm.
+“The opportunity is so great, it would be naïve of us not to recognize the importance of integrated communications and marketing,” says Matt Gonring, a former VP, communications, Jackson National Life, a financial services firm.

 A veteran of integrated campaigns on the brand side, running corporate communications at General Motors for 7 years and at agencies like W20 and Edelman, Grates believes the following four actions are critical for integration to work.